vascospereira/Distributed-Backup-Service/README.md

 ## DESCRIPTION of local files created by the peer application: ##

-	In 'peers' folder (SDIS-01 -> servers), each peer createas a new folder, which the name is the Peer own identifier, creates also a:
+	In 'peers' folder, each peer createas a new folder, which the name is the Peer own identifier, creates also a:

  * 'backup' folder: Saves every backup initiated by other peers.
  * 'local' folder: Saves every information related to local initiated backups.
  * 'restore' folder: Saves every restored file.